-

 In contrast, the instrument rating constitutes a requirement for most commercial flights.

-Whether it’s for recreation or as a career, you need to be ready for strenuous training while obtaining your instrument rating.
+Whether for recreation or as a career, you need to be ready for strenuous training while obtaining your instrument rating.
 Flying by reference to cockpit instruments means attaining a high level of precision.

 Considering becoming a pilot?
 Make sure you check Pilot Institute’s free guide to becoming a pilot.
 You’ll find out how to pick the right flight school, save thousands of dollars on flight training, and the best type of license for your needs.